 Getting legal help

-- Representing you in cases involving the police
+- represent you in cases involving the police

-- Arranging compensation or other forms of redress if you’ve suffered fraud or misrepresentation.
+- arrange compensation or other forms of redress if you have suffered fraud or misrepresentation

 Lawyers’ fees vary widely.
-Always ask how much you are going to be charged before getting a lawyer to do any work for you.
+Always ask what their hourly rate is before getting a lawyer to do any work for you.

 Lawyers are listed in the Yellow Pages under both ‘Lawyers’ and ‘Barristers & Solicitors’.